cachai2/agentic-dashboard-builder/app/local.md

 # Local end-to-end test (remote Ollama)

-Use these steps to run both services on your dev machine while the orchestrator calls the hosted Ollama gateway.
+Use these steps to run both services on your dev machine while the orchestrator calls the hosted Ollama deployment directly.

 ## Quick start script